History of Burger King: 3G Capital

-Although "tax inversions" (in which a company decreases the amount of taxes it pays by moving its headquarters to a country with lower rates, but maintains the majority of their operations in their previous location) have been a recent financial trend, it will not have as much of an impact on Burger King's reincorporation in Canada: the corporate tax rate in the United States is 39.1%, Canada's corporate tax rate is only 26%, but Burger King had used various sheltering techniques to reduce its tax rate to 27.5%.
+Although "tax inversions" (in which a company decreases the amount of taxes it pays by moving its headquarters to a country with lower rates, but maintains the majority of their operations in their previous location) were a financial trend at the time, it wouldn't have had as much of an impact on Burger King's reincorporation in Canada: the corporate tax rate in the United States was 39.1%, Canada's corporate tax rate was only 26%, but Burger King had used various sheltering techniques to reduce its tax rate to 27.5%.
 As a high-profile instance of tax inversion, news of the merger was criticized by U.S. politicians, who felt that the move would result in a loss of tax revenue to foreign interests, and could result in further government pressure against inversions (which had, until the Burger King merger, been primarily invoked by pharmaceutical firms).

+In 2018, Burger King moved into a new custom-built headquarters building down the street from its current headquarters, and then in 2019, Lennar moved into Burger King's former headquarters building.